sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - **Use AWS Cost Explorer:** to analyze, monitor, and forecast your costs.

 - **Monitor your costs:** AWS provides a variety of tools to help you monitor your costs and identify areas where you can save money.

+## Amazon EventBridge

+Amazon EventBridge is a serverless event bus that makes it easy to connect applications together using events.
+It allows you to decouple and scale microservices, serverless applications, and legacy applications.
+EventBridge can detect events from a variety of sources, including AWS services, applications, and connected devices.
+It can then route those events to targets such as AWS Lambda functions, Step Functions state machines, Kinesis streams, and Amazon SNS topics.

+Here is some short information about Amazon EventBridge that you will need to know to pass the AWS Certified Solutions Architect Associate exam:

+* EventBridge is a serverless event bus that makes it easy to connect applications together using events.
+* It allows you to decouple and scale microservices, serverless applications, and legacy applications.
+* EventBridge can detect events from a variety of sources, including AWS services, applications, and connected devices.
+* It can then route those events to targets such as AWS Lambda functions, Step Functions state machines, Kinesis streams, and Amazon SNS topics.
+* EventBridge is a highly scalable and reliable service that can handle millions of events per second.
+* It is also a cost-effective service, as you only pay for the events that you process.

+Here are some additional details about Amazon EventBridge that you may want to know:

+* EventBridge can be used to build a variety of serverless applications, such as real-time data processing, event-driven workflows, and notification systems.
+* It can also be used to integrate AWS services with each other and with third-party applications.
+* EventBridge is a powerful tool that can be used to simplify and automate your application architectures.

+Here is an example of how Amazon EventBridge can be used to build a serverless application:

+* You have an application that generates a new event whenever a new customer order is placed.
+* You can use EventBridge to create a rule that routes this event to an AWS Lambda function.
+* The Lambda function can then process the order and send a confirmation email to the customer.
+* You can also use EventBridge to create a rule that routes the event to an Amazon SNS topic.
+* This topic can then be used to notify other systems about the new order, such as your inventory system or your CRM system.

+This is just one example of how Amazon EventBridge can be used to build serverless applications.
+EventBridge is a flexible and powerful tool that can be used to solve a wide variety of problems.

+## AWS Step Functions

+AWS Step Functions is a serverless workflow service that makes it easy to coordinate the execution of distributed applications and microservices.
+It allows you to define workflows as a series of steps, and then Step Functions will take care of executing those steps in the correct order, handling retries and errors automatically.

+Here is some short information about AWS Step Functions that you will need to know to pass the AWS Certified Solutions Architect Associate exam:

+* AWS Step Functions is a serverless workflow service that makes it easy to coordinate the execution of distributed applications and microservices.
+* It allows you to define workflows as a series of steps, and then Step Functions will take care of executing those steps in the correct order, handling retries and errors automatically.
+* Step Functions can integrate with a variety of AWS services, including Lambda, S3, DynamoDB, and SNS.
+* Step Functions is a highly scalable and reliable service that can handle millions of workflows per second.
+* It is also a cost-effective service, as you only pay for the workflows that you execute.

+Here are some additional details about AWS Step Functions that you may want to know:

+* Step Functions workflows are defined using the Amazon States Language, which is a JSON-based language.
+* Step Functions workflows can be executed synchronously or asynchronously.
+* Step Functions workflows can be triggered by a variety of events, such as an S3 object upload, a DynamoDB record insertion, or a Lambda function invocation.
+* Step Functions workflows can be monitored and managed using the AWS Management Console, the AWS CLI, or the AWS SDKs.

+Here is an example of how AWS Step Functions can be used to build a serverless application:

+* You have an application that processes images that are uploaded to S3.
+* You can use Step Functions to create a workflow that first resizes the image, then converts it to a different format, and then stores it in a different S3 bucket.
+* The workflow can be triggered whenever a new image is uploaded to the source S3 bucket.
+* Step Functions will take care of executing the steps of the workflow in the correct order, handling retries and errors automatically.

+This is just one example of how AWS Step Functions can be used to build serverless applications.
+Step Functions is a flexible and powerful tool that can be used to solve a wide variety of problems.

+Here are some tips for using AWS Step Functions in your AWS applications:

+* Use Step Functions to coordinate the execution of distributed applications and microservices.
+* Use Step Functions to automate complex workflows, such as order processing, image processing, and data processing.
+* Use Step Functions to handle retries and errors automatically.
+* Use Step Functions to integrate with a variety of AWS services.
+* Use Step Functions to monitor and manage your workflows.

+AWS Step Functions is a powerful tool that can be used to simplify and automate your application architectures.

+## Amazon Kinesis

+Amazon Kinesis is a fully managed, scalable, real-time, data streaming service.
+It can continuously capture and process millions of records per second, making it ideal for a wide range of use cases, such as:

+* IoT data processing
+* Real-time analytics
+* Application monitoring
+* Log aggregation

+Kinesis consists of three core components:

+* **Kinesis Data Streams:** This service captures and processes streaming data in real time.
+Data can be ingested into Kinesis Data Streams from a variety of sources, such as IoT devices, web applications, and server logs.
+* **Kinesis Data Firehose:** This service delivers streaming data to data lakes and analytics applications.
+Kinesis Data Firehose can transform and buffer data before delivering it to its destination, making it easy to integrate with a variety of data processing systems.
+* **Kinesis Data Analytics:** This service makes it easy to process streaming data using Apache Flink and Apache Spark.
+Kinesis Data Analytics provides a variety of built-in libraries and connectors, making it easy to get started with real-time data processing.

+Here is some short information about Amazon Kinesis that you will need to know to pass the AWS Certified Solutions Architect Associate exam:

+* Kinesis Data Streams is a fully managed service that can continuously capture and process millions of records per second.
+* Kinesis Data Streams can be used to ingest data from a variety of sources, such as IoT devices, web applications, and server logs.
+* Kinesis Data Firehose can be used to deliver streaming data to data lakes and analytics applications.
+* Kinesis Data Firehose can transform and buffer data before delivering it to its destination.
+* Kinesis Data Analytics makes it easy to process streaming data using Apache Flink and Apache Spark.

+Here are some additional details about Amazon Kinesis that you may want to know:

+* Kinesis Data Streams is a durable service that can withstand data loss and corruption.
+* Kinesis Data Streams is scalable, so you can easily add or remove capacity as needed.
+* Kinesis Data Streams is secure, and data is encrypted at rest and in transit.
+* Kinesis Data Firehose is a cost-effective service for delivering streaming data to data lakes and analytics applications.
+* Kinesis Data Analytics is a serverless service that makes it easy to get started with real-time data processing.

+Amazon Kinesis is a powerful and flexible tool that can be used to build and run a wide variety of real-time data processing applications.

 ## Contributing
 We welcome contributions from the community.
 If you have ideas, bug reports, or feature requests, please open an issue or submit a pull request.